xzzpig/simple-ip-kvm/README.md

-# simple-ip-kvm
+# Simple IP-KVM

-Open IP-KVM rewrite in go
+This project provides an open-source IP-KVM solution.

+And this project is based on [Open IP-KVM](https://github.com/Nihiue/open-ip-kvm) but rewrite in go.